ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 In this simple example, these operations are written in *SQL* and executed with *ilDB*.
-Depending on the operation, the data for the SQL instruction is read from the object or an object will be create from the response of the database.
+Depending on the operation, the data for the SQL instruction is read from the object/array or an object will be create from the response of the database.
 Following the different methods for different CRUD-Operations

 #### CRUD-Operations